If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Side effects compared

 The everyday side effects of these two medications overlap closely.
-Both can cause nausea and other stomach effects, sexual side effects, increased sweating, and changes in sleep.
-With both, side effects tend to arrive before the benefit, and the stomach-related ones often ease within the first couple of weeks.
+Both can cause nausea and other stomach effects, headache, dry mouth, increased sweating, sexual side effects, and changes in sleep.
+With both, side effects tend to arrive before the benefit, and the stomach-related ones often ease within the first one to two weeks.

 Sleep, weight, and sexual effects